 Neogen launches next-generation sequencing services for food industry

-Neogen has launched next-generation sequencing services, which will allow food companies to identify all bacteria in a sample in a single genomic test.
+Neogen has launched next-generation sequencing services, which will allow food companies to identify all bacteria in a sample through a single genomic test.

-The new NeoSeek genomic services incorporate an application of 16s metagenomics, thereby enabling all bacteria to be determined in a sample without the need to introduce biases from culture media.
+The new NeoSeek genomic service incorporates an application of 16s metagenomics, which in turn enables all bacteria to be determined in a sample without the need to introduce biases from culture media.
 Further, this will produce a bacterial isolate for each microbe in a sample.

-As the new technology can compare several sample types, such as raw materials, environmental swabs and in-process materials, it leads to a greater understanding of all the bacteria that may be present in a food facility and their sources.
-This will help firms to make adjustments to their food safety protocols.
+As the new technology can compare several sample types, such as raw materials, environmental swabs and in-process materials, it enables food companies to gain a better understanding of all the bacteria that may be present in a food facility and their sources.
+This will in turn help firms necessary adjustments with regard to their food safety protocols.

 Neogen food safety vice-president Ed Bradley said: "NeoSeek genomic testing services will provide food production companies a new and deeper level of information that was previously not accessible through traditional testing methods.